GabrielaSzini/gabrielaszini.github.io/_research/3_brexit.md

 method compared to the inclusion of covariates.
 The latter is also shown to be harmful for the SC estimators.
 Our Monte Carlo exercise corroborates to this set of findings.
-Finally, we also indicate how one can easily generate a Zoo of different SC/SDID results by marginally changing one of the arbitrary set of tuning parameters and specifications'
+Finally, we also indicate how one can easily generate a Zoo of different SC/SDID results by marginally changing one of the arbitrary set of tuning parameters and specifications.'
 venue:
 paperurl:
 citation: